boylesoftware/x2node-records/README.md

 * `hasRecordType(recordTypeName)` - Tell if the specified record type exists.
 Returns a Boolean `true` or `false`.

 * `addRecordType(recordTypeName, recordTypeDef)` - Add record type to the library.
 Adding a record type via this method does not modify the original type definitions object used to create the library.
 Using a `Symbol` as the type name allows other modules to extend the types library in a non-collisional way.
+The method returns `RecordTypeDescriptor` of the new record type.

 ### PropertiesContainer Class